grafana/google-sheets-datasource/docs/sources/template-variables.md

 ---
 title: Template variables
 menuTitle: Template variables
-description: Learn how to create and use variables with the Google Sheets data source plugin for Grafana.
+description: Learn how to create and use variables with the Google Sheets data source for Grafana.
 keywords:
   - data source
   - google sheets